-Audio mixers vs audio interface, in the world of audio equipment, there are a lot of things to consider and one such consideration is what type of equipment will work best in your studio.
+Audio mixers vs. audio interface: In the world of audio equipment, there are many things to consider, and one such consideration is what type of equipment will work best in your studio.

 With a wealth of choices on offer, it’s not difficult to become confused, and this is especially true for beginners.

-One of the most common questions when it comes to studio equipment is whether there is a difference between an audio mixer and an interface.
+One of the most common questions about studio equipment is whether there is a difference between an audio mixer and an interface.

-While both products do have similar jobs, there is a clear difference between the two and your needs will dictate which will work best for you.
+While both products have similar jobs, there is a clear difference between the two, and your needs will dictate which will work best for you.

 Audio Mixers vs audio Interface